Plan

 1. Pick the task

-Decide if the page is for letters, numbers, vocabulary, science, a theme, or quiet work.
+Decide whether the page supports letters, numbers, vocabulary, science, a theme, or quiet work.

 Guide